dib-lab/2020-paper-sourmash-gather/manuscript.md

 -->

 ![
-**Hash-based decomposition of a metagenome into constituent genomes compares well to bases covered by read mapping.**
+**Hash-based k-mer decomposition of a metagenome into constituent genomes compares well to bases covered by read mapping.**
+(CTB: add more description here.)
 The reference genomes are rank ordered along the x axis (as in Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
 The y axis shows number of hashes (k-mers) classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
 Decreases in mapping (green peaks) occur for genomes which are not